Lesson 6 of 6

 he with whom the LORD is angry falls into it.
 (22:14)

-(See also 19:13; 21:9,19 and 27:15-16 which speak of troublesome wives.)
+(See also Proverbs 19:13; 21:9,19 and 27:15-16 which speak of troublesome wives.)
 There are no proverbs that speak of problematic men from the woman’s perspective.

 Part of the objectification consists of putting women into questionable categories.
-She is the dangerous other, a stranger, a prostitute (29:3), an enticer, a loose woman, an adulteress (2:16-19; 5:20; 6:24; 7:5), often the one from outside the family group, particularly the foreign woman (23:27).
+She is the dangerous other, a stranger, a prostitute (29:3), an enticer, a loose woman, an adulteress (Proverbs 2:16-19; 5:20; 6:24; 7:5), often the one from outside the family group, particularly the foreign woman (23:27).
 One senses the influence of the early post-exilic period in Judea during which there was a deep cleansing of family and community including the expulsion of foreign wives.

-The culmination of the movement of seeing women as the problematic other is the personification of the strange or dangerous woman (see The Other – Woman Stranger in introductory issues).
+The culmination of the movement of seeing women as the problematic other is the personification of the strange or dangerous woman (see The Other – Woman Stranger in Introductory Issues).

 What provides balance to the picture of women in Proverbs is the remarkably positive view of the good wife: